vagner-nascimento/go-adp-archref/README.md

     - PC configs: Intel i7 9th gen and 8GB of memory
     - Running producer and consumer togheter:
         - 1st: completed in 9:43 minutes
-        - 2nd (after improvments): completed in 6:59 minuts
+        - 2nd (after improvments): completed in 6:59 minutes
-    - Running only consumer with data already into topics: completed in 6:00 minutes
+    - Running only consumer with data already on topics: completed in 6:00 minutes

 # requirements
     - [x] consume topics